 BDSM is an acronym for bondage and discipline (B&D), dominance and submission (D&S), and sadism and masochism (S&M).

-Let’s took at each ‘ingredient’ individually:
+Let’s look at each ‘ingredient’ individually:

 B&D – Bondage And Discipline